 Buses are typically serviced in fuel lanes where fuel is but one of several products dispensed.

 The process of in-house fueling in the public transit sector is apart from other commercial/industrial fleets in that fuel (usually diesel) is just one of several products that may be dispensed in a single transaction.
 Engine oil, brake and transmission fluids, windshield washer and others may all be dispensed as well when a bus is serviced.
-And for a number of great reasons—including vehicle preventive maintenance planning—these consumables need to be tracked and managed.
+And for many great reasons—including vehicle preventive maintenance planning—these consumables need to be tracked and managed.

-Regrettably however, traditional fuel management systems can only handle one product at a time per transaction.
+Regrettably, however, traditional fuel management systems can only handle one product at a time per transaction.

 As a result, the attendant must go through the tedious procedure of starting and completing a transaction for fuel, as well as separate and additional transactions, one for each extra product (engine oil, baking fluid, etc.) that the vehicle needs.
 There's got to be a better way to do this.

-Out of Fuel Buses Are Not an Option
+Out-of-Fuel Buses Are Not an Option